Lattice Boltzmann modeling and simulation of forced-convection boiling on a cylinder: Introduction

 Both types of correlations state that ${Nu} \propto \eta^{1/2} Re^{1/2} $, but have different dependencies on $\gamma$, $\eta$, $Pr$, and ${Ja}$.
 Such correlations are usually validated with experimental data, but the experimental setup and conditions generally include unexpected uncertainties.
 Thus, numerical simulations would be an effective approach to further understanding the heat transfer characteristics of the phenomena.

-Due to its important role in elucidating the mechanism and heat transfer characteristics, numerical simulations of boiling phenomena have been carried out since late 1990s.
-The first attempt was made by Son and Dhir~\citep{Son1997}, who studied the evolution of the liquid-vapor interface during saturated film boiling with a level-set method.
-Juric and Tryggvason~\citep{Juric1998} extended a front-tracking method to simulate horizontal film boiling by adding a source term to the continuity equation.
-Welch and Wilson~\citep{Welch2000} proposed a volume-of-fluid based method to simulate horizontal film boiling.
-Since then, a lot of numerical studies have been conducted to investigate boiling phenomena (see {\it e.g.}, Refs.~\citep{Kunugi2012, Dhir2013, Cheng2014, Kharangate2017} for further details).
-However, most of these methods assume an initial vapor phase as an {\it artificial input}.
+Due to its important role in elucidating the mechanism and heat transfer characteristics, numerical simulations of boiling phenomena have been carried out since late 1990s~\citep{Son1997,Juric1998,Welch2000,Yazdani2016,Sato2017}.
+The first attempt was made by \citet{Son1997}, who studied the evolution of the liquid-vapor interface during saturated film boiling with a level-set method. \citet{Juric1998} extended a front-tracking method to simulate horizontal film boiling by adding a source term to the continuity equation. \citet{Welch2000} proposed a volume-of-fluid based method to simulate horizontal film boiling.
+Since then, a lot of numerical studies have been conducted to investigate boiling phenomena (see {\it e.g.}, Refs.~\citep{Kunugi2012, Dhir2013, Cheng2014, Kharangate2017} for further details). {Recently, \citet{Sato2017} proposed a numerical simulation method to model nucleate pool boiling involving multiple nucleation sites based on a sharp-interface, phase-change solver.} However, most of these methods assume an initial vapor phase as an {\it artificial input}.
 Therefore, they cannot simulate nucleation in boiling phenomena.

 In recent years, as a different approach from the aforementioned Navier--Stokes-based method, several kinds of lattice Boltzmann methods (LBMs) for multiphase flows have been applied to simulating liquid-vapor phase-change phenomena.
 Multiphase LBMs can be divided into four categories, namely color-gradient~\citep{Gunstensen1991,Grunau1993}, pseudopotential~\citep{Shan1993,Shan1994}, free-energy~\citep{Swift1995,Swift1996}, and mean-field~\citep{He1999} models.
 This is not an exhaustive classification; for instance, the latter two model types are sometimes called phase-field models since the Cahn--Hiliard (or similar) interface tracking equations can be derived from them.
 The multiphase LBMs have been successfully applied to a variety of complex multiphase-flow problems, such as liquid drop~\citep{Kang2005} and bubble~\citep{Frank2005} dynamics, flow through porous media~\citep{Parmigiani2011}, wetting-drying process~\citep{Liu2014}, liquid-jet breakup~\citep{Saito2017}, etc. Among the multiphase LBMs, the pseudopotential and the phase-field models are generally used in phase-change simulations~\citep{Li2016}.
 In most of the phase-field models, an interface-tracking equation is solved to capture the liquid-vapor interface and a source term is incorporated into the continuity or the Cahn--Hiliard equations to define the phase-change rate.
 This implies that the rate of the liquid-vapor phase change is an {\it artificial input}.